ryan-serpico/covidTracker/README.md

 3. Run `python app.py`.

 ## Backstory
 Our [COVID-19 dashboard](https://www.expressnews.com/coronavirus/article/coronavirus-tracking-san-antonio-texas-15301562.php) has been powered by this code since the start of the pandemic.
 Up until now, I've been running it on a [Linode](http://linode.com/) server that I spun up for $5 a month.
-Then a colleague tossed the idea of running it for free on GitHub using GitHub Actions ... something I did not know about.
+Then a colleague suggested I run it for free on GitHub using GitHub Actions ... something I did not know about.

 GitHub Actions are legit.